Here’s Why Our Soundproof Window Panels Actually Work

 STC Rating: What It Is, Why It Matters

-Your new soundproof window panels can be quickly installed.
+Our experts can quickly install your new soundproof window panels.
 Once in place, they’ll immediately block up to 75 percent of sound from commercial vehicles and other low-pitched sounds and as much at 95 percent of high-pitched sound.
 The decibel reduction is measurable, and scientists use a Sound Transmission Class (STC) rating to tell you how well a material barrier absorbs airborne sound.
 It’s a simple indicator, as the STC rating number is a rough equivalent to the decibel reduction your sound barrier offers.

 Window inserts from Sun and Sound Windows provide an STC rating of 42 for single-pane windows.
 Contrast that with the typical rating for a single-pane window, which is STC 18 to 20 or a double-glazed window, which maxes out at STC 32.

 This is a big reason why getting the best soundproof window inserts is so important.
 An STC rating of 48 provides outstanding sound control.

 Our customers often describe sound reducing window inserts as making the unwanted noise seem to be faint and distant, thus substantially improving the quality of their home life, ensuring: